-The Gynecomastia procedure (or Gynaecomastia procedure), commonly referred to as male chest reduction surgery, is a procedure in which the fat and in some cases breast tissue in the male chest area is broken down and removed.
+The Gynecomastia surgery (or man boobs surgery), commonly referred to as male chest reduction surgery, is a procedure in which the fat and in some cases breast tissue in the male chest area is broken down and removed.

 During puberty most teenage boys will develop fatty tissue around the chest or breast area, which for the majority of people usually subsides naturally within a year or so.
 For the remaining men, it can remain with them for the rest of their adult lives.
 This is described as gynecomastia, which derives from the Greek word for “woman” (gyne) and “breast” (mastos), essentially meaning female breasts.
 The official term gynecomastia is widely used by doctors and medical professionals, but the condition is also commonly referred to as man boobs.
 The severity of the condition varies with each individual.